Drup/LILiS/README.md

 To build, just do :

-	$ sh make.sh
+	$ make

-it will produce an executable l_system.native.
+it will produce an executable glilis.native.
 It will ask you the l-system (Von Koch curve is the only avaible curently, feel free to extend the l-system bank !) and the generation then will show you the result in a GTK window.

+To produce the documentation (very partial for now) :

+	$ make doc

+You can also install mini_calc an lilis as libraries with :

+	$ make install

-Curent way of investigation :
+Current way of investigations :

 - Separate the drawing from the evaluating library
 - Try other drawing library or maybe pur openGL
+- Implement a svg export with tyxml.
 - Make a pretty GUI
 - improve the core engine a bit more
 - extend the grammar, implement interpretation rules and do a bit of formal verification